2018 Research Symposium provides an exhibition platform for graduate student work

-A panel of faculty judges selected the top oral presentations and posters in both masters and Ph.D. student categories, and winners received prizes at an evening awards banquet held at the Inn at Virginia Tech.
+After analyzing students’ work, a panel of faculty judges chose winners for the top oral presentations and posters in both master’s and Ph.D. student categories; the prizes were presented to the winners that evening at the awards banquet, held at the Inn at Virginia Tech.
 A faculty member and staff member were also recognized at the banquet with the Zoetis Award for Veterinary Research Excellence and the Outstanding Co-Worker Recognition Award.

 Outstanding Ph.D.
 Poster Awards

 As a student in Irving Coy Allen’s lab, Dylan McDaniel, of Radford, Virginia, is studying how nanoparticles interact with the immune system.
 This work, he said, includes nanoparticules that can be used as therapeutic delivery vehicles as well as particles that could be potentially harmful.
 “The work that I showcased at the Annual Research Symposium was a unique form of nanoparticles called Magneli Phases,” McDaniel explained.
 “These particles were shown to be created during the coal-burning process and were also found to be in environmental samples in proximity to coal-burning plants.
 Our research focused on answering the question of whether these particles were harmful in the lungs, which is the natural route for entry for many particles.
 Overall, we found that these particles were not harmful in the lungs upon acute exposure.
 However, more work is needed to determine the effects of long-term exposure.”
 In response to receiving the award for his work, McDaniel said, because “there were so many excellent poster presentations,” he was “both very pleased and very surprised” to be recognized.